YeseniaHdezGDL/YeseniaHdezGDL/README.md

 - 👋 Hi, I’m Yesenia, I'm from Guadalajara, Jalisco :beers:
 - 👀 I’m interested in MERN stack, cats and food.
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on small projects to help, being mentored and learn
-- 📫 How to reach me ...
+- 📫 How to reach me https://twitter.com/yeziiHdz

 <!---
 YeseniaHdezGDL/YeseniaHdezGDL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.